 MA Show – The MA Fine Art show “Clutching At straws” took place between 29/8/08 until 7/9/08.
 In the show I displayed two projection pieces exploring ideas surrounding authorship, consciousness and interaction.
 The viewer could interupt both projections by steping on the canvas projected on the floor.
 The floor projection displayed the documentation of the event over the top of the marks made during the process.
-The video of the process was overlaid a number of times to blur the boundaries of what occured in the event and look at our trust in technology.
+The video of the process was overlaid a number of times to blur the boundaries of what occurred in the event and look at our trust in technology.

 Custard Factory II – A independent group exhibition called Raw Materials took place at The Custard Factory in Birmingham in January 2007.
 Paintings on display was Motorcar Paintings No.7 & 6.

 BA Show – The BA Fine Art Degree show at Margaret Street in Birmingham displayed 3 of my paintings between the 17th until the 28th of June 2006.
 At the culmination of three years full time study, with each unique presentation the result of many months of hard work and individual critical reflection, it’s the moment students are able to demonstrate their creative skills at a professional level.
 Paintings on display was Motorcar Paintings No.5, 3 & 2.

 City Inn – The City Inn Hotel in Birmingham specially commissioned artwork from selected artist’s to display throughout the hotel between 2/5/06 until 30/6/06.
 The exhibition included Motorcar Painting By Random No.4 which was position in the front foyer of the building.